Pieds-noirs: History

-French conquest and settlement
+French conquest and initial settlement

 European settlement of Algeria began during the 1830s, after France had commenced the process of conquest with the military seizure of the city of Algiers in 1830.
 The invasion was instigated when the Dey of Algiers struck the French consul with a fly-swatter in 1827, although economic reasons are also cited.
 In 1830 the government of King Charles X blockaded Algeria and an armada sailed to Algiers, followed by a land expedition.
 A troop of 34,000 soldiers landed on 18 June 1830, at Sidi Ferruch, 27 km west of Algiers.
 Following a three-week campaign, the Hussein Dey capitulated on 5 July 1830 and was exiled.

 In the 1830s the French controlled only the northern part of the country.
 Entering the Oran region, they faced resistance from Emir Abd al-Kader, a leader of a Sufi Brotherhood.
 In 1839 Abd al-Kader began a seven-year war by declaring jihad against the French.
 The French signed two peace treaties with Al-Kader, but they were broken because of a miscommunication between the military and the government in Paris.
 In response to the breaking of the second treaty, Abd al-Kader drove the French to the coast.
-In reply, a force of nearly 100,000 troops marched to the Algerian countryside and forced Abd al-Kader's surrender in 1847.
+In response, a French force of nearly 100,000 troops marched to the Algerian countryside and forced Abd al-Kader's surrender in 1847.

 In 1848 Algeria was divided into three departments (Alger, Oran and Constantine), thus becoming part of France.